 We never stop our work on our Ink WordPress theme in addition to this Ink WordPress Theme documentation, guide & tutorial.

-As a result, we use to add continuous upgrades to our theme for fixes, adds new features, and much more to make our work better!
+As a result, we use continuous upgrades to our theme for fixes, new features, and much more to improve our work!
 So, it is important to keep your theme up-to-date.
 In conclusion, to have your theme updated, all you need to do is,

-Firstly, go on your WordPress Dashboard.
-Secondly, ‘Updates’ area, select your theme update, and finally, click on the ‘update new’ button.
+Firstly, go to your WordPress Dashboard.
+Secondly, ‘Updates’ area, select your theme update, and finally, click on the ‘Update new’ button.

 Using Widgets #

-To use widgets you need to go on the Appearance tab.
-Click on ‘Widgets’ and all you need to do is drag and drop your widget on the sidebars.
+To use widgets you need to go to the Appearance tab.
+Click on ‘Widgets’; you only need to drag and drop your widget on the sidebars.
 In addition, the theme comes with a lot of premium widgets.

-However, you can add more widgets to your WordPress by downloading free plugins for it.
-Finally, to see how to use WordPress originals widgets and edit them please go to this page on wp.org https://wordpress.org/support/article/wordpress-widgets/ because this is a bit out of the Ink WordPress Theme documentation, guide & tutorial topic.
+However, you can add more widgets to your WordPress by downloading free plugins.
+Finally, to see how to use WordPress originals widgets and edit them, please go to this page on wp.org because this is a bit out of the Ink WordPress Theme documentation, guide & tutorial topic.

 How to Upload Favicon #

 Go to your WordPress dashboard and click on Appearance.
-After that, Customize like in the video on the Ink WordPress Theme documentation, guide & tutorial.
+After that, Customize like in the Ink WordPress Theme documentation video, guide & tutorial.

-As a result, the site will load your front-page and you will see the options.
-Select the ‘Site Identity’ in this area you will be able to edit the browser tab tagline and the logo Favicon.
-As is showed on the attached image above in the Ink WordPress Theme documentation, guide & tutorial.
+As a result, the site will load your front page, and you will see the options.
+Select the ‘Site Identity’ in this area you will be able to edit the browser tab tagline and the l ogo Favicon.
+As is shown in the attached image above in the Ink WordPress Theme documentation, guide & tutorial.

 Host Requirements For Good Usage: Ink WordPress Theme Documentation #

-Note: This part of the Ink WordPress Theme documentation, guide & tutorial is on the bases of the official WordPress.org site https://wordpress.org/about/requirements/
+Note: This part of the Ink WordPress Theme documentation, guide & tutorial is on the bases of the official WordPress.org site.

 To run WordPress we recommend your host supports #